hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 ### Use Terraform Cloud as a Remote Backend

-If you don't want to store Terraform state locally, you can configure your app to use Terraform Cloud as a remote backend.
-Initialize a project without passing the `--local` flag, to prompt CDKTF to use your stored [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html) credentials to create a new workspace for storing state.
+If you do not want to store Terraform state locally, you can configure your app to use Terraform Cloud as a remote backend.

+Run `cdktf init` without passing the `--local` flag to prompt CDKTF to use your stored [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html) credentials to create a new workspace.
 If you have no stored Terraform Cloud credentials, CDKTF will ask you to login.

-The new scaffolded project is configured to use Terraform state with a [remote backend](https://www.terraform.io/docs/language/settings/backends/remote.html).
+After you login, CDKTF creates a new scaffolded project that is configured to use Terraform state with a [remote backend](https://www.terraform.io/docs/language/settings/backends/remote.html).
 Where the Terraform operations will happen depends on the configuration of the Terraform Cloud Workspace settings.
 When you create the workspace as part of the `cdktf init` command, Terraform operations will be run locally by default.
-You can configure the Terraform Cloud workspace to use remote operations instead (see below).
+You can configure the Terraform Cloud workspace to use remote operations instead (details below).

 #### Terraform Cloud VCS Integration

 Terraform Cloud supports [connecting to VCS providers](https://www.terraform.io/docs/cloud/vcs/index.html).
-To use the VCS integration, commit the synthesized Terraform config (the `cdktf.out` directory) alongside your code, so that Terraform Cloud can use it to deploy your infrastructure.
-On the General Settings page of your Terraform Cloud workspace [set the Terraform working directory](https://www.terraform.io/docs/cloud/workspaces/settings.html#terraform-working-directory) to the output directory of the stack you want to deploy.
-So for example, use `cdktf.out/stacks/dev` if your stack is named `dev`.
-Refer to the [Stacks documentation](/docs/cdktf/concepts/stacks.html) for more information about using stacks to separate the state management for multiple environments in an application.
+To use the VCS integration:

+1. Commit the synthesized Terraform config (the `cdktf.out` directory) alongside your code, so that Terraform Cloud can use it to deploy your infrastructure.
+2. On the **General Settings** page of your Terraform Cloud workspace, [set the Terraform working directory](https://www.terraform.io/docs/cloud/workspaces/settings.html#terraform-working-directory) to the output directory of the stack you want to deploy.
+For example, use `cdktf.out/stacks/dev` if your stack is named `dev`.

+   Refer to the [Stacks page](/docs/cdktf/concepts/stacks.html) for more information about using stacks to separate the state management for multiple environments in an application.

 ~> **Important**: The synthesized Terraform config might contain credentials or other sensitive data that was provided as input for the `cdktf` application.